 • Adults from the age of 17-65

-• Individuals with a primary diagnosis of learning disability accompanied with challenging behaviour including mental illness, co-morbid substance misuse or a forensic background
+• Individuals with a primary diagnosis of learning disability and / or autism

 • Two sole occupancy bungalows – each individual is encouraged to personalise their own bungalow